bitwarden/help/_articles/security/emergency-access.md

 ### Trusted Emergency Contacts

 Emergency Access relies on public key exchange within Bitwarden, therefore trusted emergency contacts must be existing Bitwarden users, or will be prompted to create a Bitwarden account before they can accept an invitation.
-A Bitwarden user does not need to have Premium to be designated a trusted emergency contact.
+Trusted emergency contacts do not need to have Premium to be designated as such.

 There is no limit to the number of trusted emergency contacts a user can have.